Redeem Your Writing Time with a Pomodoro Clock

 The Pomodoro Technique enables you to schedule your writing sessions into productive time slots.
 It helps you focus and makes it easier to say “no” to interruptions.
 In fact, research shows that it helps people with Attention-Deficit/Hyperactivity Disorder (ADHD).
 It’s a great tool to increase both your productivity and the quality of your work.

 However, don’t let the Pomodoro Technique become more “magical thinking,” like a belief in a “Muse” or something like “Writer’s Block.”
 The Pomodoro Technique is just a tool that helps you develop good time management habits.
-Make a commitment to use it for a full week before you decide to use this technique on a regular basis.
+Make a commitment to use it for at least a full week to give the method a fair test.